 - Offering the best client and candidate experience?

 Then you’re probably using automation.

-Moving forward, staffing automation is expected to become as ubiquitous as applicant tracking systems.
-And if you can’t remember a time before your ATS (or figure out how anybody ever got anything done), then you can easily understand how automation won’t just be a line item to consider but a platform that drives business supports revenue growth and allows your business to compete.
+Moving forward, recruitment automation is expected to become as ubiquitous as applicant tracking systems.
+And if you can’t remember a time before your ATS (or figure out how anybody ever got anything done), then you can easily understand how automation won’t just be a line item to consider but a platform that drives business supports revenue growth and allows your agency to compete.

-Consider this: currently, passive talent accounts for 70 per cent of the global workforce.
+Consider this: currently, passive talent accounts for 70% of the global workforce.
 And the number one reason that people change jobs?
 Opportunity.
 In the future, automation will help your agency find, qualify, and place passive talent with ease, greatly growing your candidate database and ensuring your clients always get the right person for the job.

-Think of the gaps that exist today in staffing and recruiting.
+Think of the gaps that exist today in recruitment.
 Almost all of them can be solved with automation, positively affecting the way you do business and how lucrative that business is.
 Can you afford to opt-out?

 Don’t have robots doing your busywork yet?
 You’ve probably got a lot to get back to.
 Here’s a quick overview of how your recruitment agency can launch growth with automation.

 Robots aren’t new, but they are better.
 Today’s automated capabilities are driven for efficiency and as innovative as it gets.
 And if you’re ready to ditch cold calls, Rolodexes, and time-wasting on-boarding processes, recruitment automation has evolved into the perfect solution.